 Step 5: uncheck "Automatically manage paging file size for all drives", select partition C, choose "No paging file", and click "OK" to turn off the page file feature.

-Actually, there are many other ways to help you get best performance from SSD or do best SSD optimization, like use Hibernation instead of Sleep, disable indexing, enable write caching, and move temporary files, but here we just introduce the above 5 since they play much more important roles.
+Actually, there are many other ways to help you get best performance from SSD or do best SSD optimization in Windows 10, Windows 8.1/8, and Windows 7, like use Hibernation instead of Sleep, disable indexing, enable write caching, and move temporary files, but here we just introduce the above 5 since they play much more important roles.

 Now, take or some of these measures to optimize your SSD and system performance.
 If you have any suggestion on SSD optimization Windows 7/8/10, leave us comments below.